parromd/go-learn/image-filter/README.md

 # bmp image filter
-a rewrite of a (very small) class project in go
+a quick rewrite of a (very small) class project in go

 **Usage:** `bmpfilter: [image] [-gt]`